HomeBlog HomeAre Online Signing Services Legal? What is Remote Commissioning?

 Are Online Signing Services Legal?
 What is Remote Commissioning?

 In today’s digital age, the convenience of online services has extended to various aspects of our lives, including notary and commissioning services.
-Online notary and commissioning services have gained popularity worldwide, offering a faster and more accessible way to have documents notarized.
-Despite this, it’s still unclear whether or not these “online notary” services are legal.
+Online notary solutions and commissioning services have gained popularity worldwide, offering a faster and more accessible way to have documents authenticated.
+Despite this, it’s still unclear whether or not these “online notary services” are legal.

-The short answer is that in Ontario, what most people call “online notary” is actually legally called remote commissioning, and the service is provided by a commissioner of oaths (who is almost always also a notary).
+The short answer is that in Ontario, what most people call “online notary service” is actually legally called remote commissioning, and it is provided by a commissioner of oaths (who is almost always also a notary).
 Confused yet?
 That’s ok!
 In this blog, we’ll be diving deeper into specifics to explain the differences.
 Read on!

-Before diving into the legalities of online notary (more common in the USA) vs. remote commissioning services (what NotaryPro does), it’s crucial to understand what a typical in-person notarization entails in Ontario.
+Before diving into the legalities of online notary service (more common in the USA) vs. remote commissioning (what NotaryPro does), it’s crucial to understand what typical in-person authentication entails in Ontario.
 A notary public is a usually a licensed legal professional who plays a vital role in verifying the identity of someone signing documents.
 They act as impartial witnesses to prevent fraud and ensure documents, such as affidavits, contracts, and government forms are ready to submit to the end recipient.

 In Ontario, notaries are regulated by the Notaries Act.
 Under the Notaries Act, notaries have all the powers of a Commissioner of Oaths (usually called a ‘commissioner’).
 Commissioners are regulated by the Commissioners for Taking Affidavits Act, and under this act and its regulations, they have the power to administer oaths remotely – a process typically called remote commissioning.

-The Legal Landscape for Online Notary & Commissioner Services in Canada
+The Legal Landscape for Online Notary Solutions & Commissioner Services in Canada

 Canada is a confederation of ten provinces and three territories, each with its own laws and regulations.
 As a result, the legal landscape regarding notary services varies between the provinces and territories.